 Ever wonder why some research fields get all the buzz while others linger in the shadows?
-Also, you might be reading this because you’ve heard the phrase “industrial engineering and chemistry research impact factor” tossed around in conference talks, grant proposals, or journal editorials, and you’re curious what it actually means.
+You might be reading this because you’ve heard the phrase “industrial engineering and chemistry research impact factor” tossed around in conference talks, grant proposals, or journal editorials, and you’re curious what it actually means.
 Let’s dig into the idea without any fluff, and see why it matters to anyone who cares about how science gets measured and valued.

 What Is Industrial Engineering and Chemistry Research Impact Factor?